MrChadMWood/application_tracker/README.md

 - **Pydantic**: Data validation and settings management using Python type annotations.
 - **SQLAlchemy**: SQL toolkit and Object-Relational Mapping (ORM) library for Python.
 - **PostgreSQL**: An open-source relational database management system (RDBMS).
-- **Streamlit**: An open-source app framework for Machine Learning and Data Science projects.
+- **Streamlit**: An open-source app framework for Data Science projects.
 - **Docker**: Containerization platform to simplify deployment and development.

 ## Table of Contents